pu2clr/SI4735/README.md

  * ATTENTION:
  * The parameter senPin is not the I2C bus address.
 It is the SEN pin setup of the schematic (eletronic circuit).
  * If it is connected to the ground, call this function with senPin = 0; else senPin = 1.
+ * Acctually you do not need to use this function if the SEN PIN is configured to ground (GND).
  */
 inline void setDeviceI2CAddress(uint16_t senPin)
 ```